odpi/egeria-docs/site/docs/features/anchor-management/overview.md

     ![Figure 1](anchors-classifications-on-dependant-objects.svg)
     > **Figure 1:** Examples of dependent entities that are anchored to an Asset

-If a [GlossaryTerm](/concepts/glossary-term), or [InformalTag](/concepts/informal-tag) is attached to the Asset, they are not anchored to it.
+If a [GlossaryTerm](/concepts/glossary-term), or [InformalTag](/concepts/informal-tag) is attached to an Asset through a relationship, they are not anchored to it.
 GlossaryTerms and InformalTags are independent entities.
 They are not anchored to the Asset and hence do not have an Anchors classification.
 Any change to these entities does not reflect in the LatestChange classification of the Asset.
 However, the act of attaching them to, or detaching them from the Asset is recorded in the Asset's LatestChange classification.
 Since the GlossaryTerm is also an anchor, when the GlossaryTerm and the Asset are linked together, this change is reflected in both of their LatestChange classifications because they are both Referenceable anchors.

 NoteLogs are Referenceables that can be attached to many other Referenceables.
 They can be set up either to be anchored with a single Referenceable or to be their own anchor to allow then to be attached to and detached from many Referenceables over its lifetime.